Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 That means:

-• Neutral assessment without vendor interest
+• Neutral evaluation without vendor bias

 • Structured decision-making process